MSOL-Inc/EPA-RFI-HAB/README.md

 Code access and application use steps:
 1) Click the following URL, https://github.com/MSOL-Inc/EPA-RFI-HAB, or cut and paste it into your browser.
 2) Click the "Download Zip" button on the right side of the page
-3) Unzip the files and save them to your desktop
+3) Unzip or extract the files in the downloaded compressed folder and save them to your desktop
-4) Click on "BloomReportForm.html" to open it in the web browser.
+4) Click on "BloomReportForm.html" in the extracted folder to open it in the web browser.
 (Note: This application was extensively tested in Firefox.
 For best results use Firefox browser.
-Other browsers can be used however user experience might vary.)
+Other browsers can be used, however user experience might vary.)
 5) Complete the form fields in the Algae Bloom Report form.
 6) When finished, click "Submit"
 7) The system will summarize your input in an email in your default email program.
 (Note: The "To" address field contains a dummy email address in order to prevent smap emails to a valid mailbox.
 Hence sending the email should fail as an intended step for this demonstration application.)